Stimulant Abuse: Signs, Effects, and Treatment Options

 If you or a loved one is misusing stimulants or other drugs, treatment is available in various formats and with the use of myriad therapies.

-Treatment may start with detox, as those with a stimulant use disorder may experience some withdrawal.10 Along with symptoms such as fatigue, anxiety, paranoia, drug cravings, and more, withdrawal can include temporary yet severe depression.10,11 Thus, patients should be monitored during detox to potentially treat depression and suicidal ideation.11
+Along with symptoms such as fatigue, anxiety, paranoia, drug cravings, and more, withdrawal can include temporary yet severe depression.10,11 There are currently no FDA-approved medications for the treatment of stimulant withdrawal.
+However, patients may benefit from being monitored during withdrawal to potentially treat depression and suicidal ideation.11

 According to Treatment of Stimulant Use Disorders, a guide compiled by the Substance Abuse and Mental Health Services Administration, the following therapies can be helpful in treating stimulant use disorders.7

-If you or a loved one are ready to take the first step toward recovery, American Addiction Centers can help.
+If you or a loved one are ready to take the first step toward recovery, American Addiction Centers (AAC) can help.
 For those with health insurance, the process starts with a quick call to discuss your benefits and what services they cover.
-However, if you don’t have insurance, many treatment centers will work with you to identify grants and scholarships, and/or they may use an income-based sliding fee scale.
-American Addiction Centers can connect you with a patient navigator that will help support you through the entire process.
+However, if you don’t have insurance, many treatment centers will work with you to identify grants and scholarships, or they may use an income-based sliding fee scale.